 Q: While traveling in France, I had a brioche from a bakery.
-I’d been assured there were no peanuts in use (I’m an allergic 24-year-old).
+I’d been assured there were no peanuts in use (I’m a 24-year-old with a peanut allergy).
 But after eating it, my throat began to tighten, breathing got difficult and I was sick to my stomach.
 I used my auto-injector and quickly felt better.

 Dr. Sharma: Lupine (or lupin) beans can be ground into a flour, and this flour is widely used in Europe and Australia for baking.